ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 ### 2.1.1 Equilibrium

->>>R1

-The first question on our list is the following:
+The first question on our list is as follows:

-> What is the initial state of objects on the map?
+> What is the initial state of the objects on the map?

-Initially, all objects on the map are in equilibrium. **Equilibrium** means balance and a stable state of the game's elements.
-All subsequent concepts are built on this concept.
+Initially, all objects on the map are in equilibrium. **Equilibrium** refers to a balanced and stable state of the game's elements.
+All subsequent concepts are based on this idea.

-You can easily find the equilibrium of game objects if you look on the Summoner's Rift map.
+You can easily determine the equilibrium of game objects by examining the Summoner's Rift map.
 Figure 2-1 demonstrates it.

-I> The general structure of the map remained unchanged between Seasons 14 and 15.
-Some diagrams in the book are for the Season 13 map.
-All of them remain relevant for the new versions.
+I> Please note that the general structure of the map has remained unchanged between Seasons 14 and 15.
+Some diagrams in this book depict the Season 13 map, but all of them still apply to the newer versions.

 {caption: "Figure 2-1.
 Summoner's Rift map for Season 13", height: "50%"}
 ![Summoner's Rift ma](images/Theory/map-season-13-no-champions.png)

-Letters and geometric shapes mark interactive objects on the map.
-Note that player champions are not among them.
-Now we exclude them for simplicity.
+Letters and geometric shapes indicate interactive objects on the map.
+Note that player champions are excluded for simplicity.

-Map symbols are as follows:
+The symbols used on the map are as follows:

 * T1, T2, T3, T4 — [**towers**](https://wiki.leagueoflegends.com/en-us/Turret) of each team.